Coco (folklore): Mythical animals

 of the city.
 In Monção, the legend says, she lives in the Minho; in Redondela she lives in the Ria of Vigo.
 The dragon shared the same name that was given in Portuguese and Spanish to the cog (a type of ship), and although used mainly for trade, it was also a war vessel common in medieval warfare and piracy raids on coastal villages.

 The oldest reference to Coca is in the book Livro 3 de Doações de D. Afonso III from the year 1274, where it is referred to as a big fish that appears on the shore: "And if by chance any whale or sperm whale or mermaid or coca or dolphin or Musaranha or other large fish that resembles some of these die in Sesimbra or Silves or elsewhere[.]"

 In Catalonia, the Cuca fera de Tortosa was first documented in 1457.
 It is a zoomorphic figure that looks like a tortoise with a horned spine, dragon claws and a dragon head.
 The legend says she had to dine every night on three cats and three children.
 This legend of the Coca can be compared to the one of Peluda or Tarasque.

 In Brazil, the Coco appears as a humanoid female alligator called Cuca.
 She is dressed like a woman with ugly hair and a sack on her back.
-Cuca appears as the one of the main villains in children's books Sítio do Picapau Amarelo by Monteiro Lobato, but in the books she appears like a powerful witch that attacks innocent children.
+Cuca appears as one of the main villains in children's books Sítio do Picapau Amarelo by Monteiro Lobato, but in the books she appears like a powerful witch that attacks innocent children.
 Artists illustrating these books depicted the Cuca as an anthropomorphic alligator.
 She is an allusion to Coca, a dragon from the folklore of Portugal and Galicia.